 In the morning we head to the enchanted Laguna de Apoyo.
 The Laguna de Apoyo was created over 20,000 years ago when a giant volcano imploded, creating a huge crater which filled with water.
 It is one of Nicaragua’s most stunning natural wonders.
 The rest of the day is free to spend swimming, kayaking or relaxing in the warm clear waters of this crater lagoon.
-We will return to Granada by late afternoon.
+In 2017 there is the option at dusk to head up to the crater of the very active Masay Volcano where we can see the glow from lava in the crater as night falls.
+This excursion is included in the 2018 itinerary.
 Accommodation: Hotel con Corazon or similar *Comfortable Hotel*

 This morning you are free to relax and enjoy Granada at your own pace.
 In the late morning we transfer to the charming seaside town of San Juan del Sur, about two hours south west of Granada.
 This sleepy fishing community is nestled within a tranquil bay overlooking the Pacific Ocean.
 To the north and south of San Juan del Sur there are pristine beaches and wonderful calm bays for swimming.
 There are also some great surfing beaches in the area.
 During turtle nesting season (July to January), there will be an optional 4WD excursion to visit La Flor Reserve in the evening.
 La Flor is a protected nesting ground for endangered sea turtles such as the Olive Ridley and Leatherback turtle.
 Covering more than 3,000 hectares, nesting turtles visit the shores of this reserve to lay their eggs.
 Leatherback turtles tend to arrive alone whereas Olive Ridley turtles arrive en masse - a spectacular sight!
 These tend to be tied into the phases of the moon but as this is nature it is unpredictable.
 Accommodation: Hotel Victoriano or similar *Standard Hotel*